emmawalshdev/The-Book-bar/README.md

 - A card is dispalyed which notifies the user that the 4 most recent reviews will appear in this section
 - A quick link to the homepage is added

+#### 404 page
+- The 404 page is returned when a requested page cannot be found.
+This template incorporates the Book bar website styling and includes a link to the homepage.

+#### Access denied page
+- The access denied webspage is returned if a user requests a webpage which they do not permission to view.
+This template incorporates the Book bar website styling and includes a link to the homepage.

 ### Features Left to Implement
 The following are features were not included in this release.
 These may be developed in the future:

+* Email authentication for account registration
+  - implement email authentication for users who are registering an account.
+This would be a requirement.

-* feature
+* Admin role creation
+  - Create an 'administrator' role, which would give special permissions to users in this category.
+  - Currently there can be only one 'Admin' user, this is the account with the username of 'admin'.
+Unfortunately, this solution is not scaleable.

+* Search bar filters & sort by
+  - Attempted to implemented this at the beginning of the project.
+The plan was to include a fiter for 'category' and a 'sort by' function.
+After several days, I decided to move on with the project and to come back to it once my knowledge is more advance.

+* Add verification on image, icon and 'Buy now' url:
+  - With the current set up, no instant verification is available on working links, images or icons before form submittion.
+This is true across the add and edit genre and book pages.
+  - This would ensure that no errors are made upon upload & would reduce website maintaince work load of the administrator.

 ----------------------------

 ## Technology Used
+### Database

+* [MongoDB Atlas](https://www.mongodb.com/) - Used as the primary database for storing and retrieving the information in the website

+### Languages

 * [HTML5](https://www.w3schools.com/html/) - Used for structuring the site pages.

 * [CSS](https://www.w3schools.com/css/) - Used for styling the site pages.

-* [Bootstrap 4](https://getbootstrap.com/) - Framework used for building the site pages.

 * [Javascript](https://www.w3schools.com/js/DEFAULT.asp) - Used to make the website interactive.

+* [Python](https://www.python.org/) - Used to create database driven functionalities.

+### Libraries

 * [jQuery](https://jquery.com/) - Used to make the website interactive.

-* [Leaflet](https://leafletjs.com/) - Used to create the maps.
+* [PyMongo](https://pypi.org/project/pymongo/) - Used to make communication between MongoDB and Python.

-* [SweetAlert](https://sweetalert.js.org/) - Used to create pretty alert boxes.
+* [Flask](https://flask.palletsprojects.com/en/2.0.x/) - Used to construct and render pages

-* [EmailJS](https://www.emailjs.com/) - Used to create the email service.
+* [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - used in conjunction with flask to display data from the backend.

 * [Google Fonts](https://fonts.google.com/) - Used for typography.

-* [Adobe Photoshop](https://www.adobe.com/de/products/photoshop.html?sdid=88X75SKP&mv=search&ef_id=EAIaIQobChMI95Sd8Zyv7QIVA893Ch3SYQCaEAAYASAAEgI41vD_BwE:G:s&s_kwcid=AL!3085!3!341205896389!e!!g!!adobe%20photoshop!1419109629!54636022246&gclid=EAIaIQobChMI95Sd8Zyv7QIVA893Ch3SYQCaEAAYASAAEgI41vD_BwE) - Used to resize and edit images including the company logo and game tiles.

-* [Font Awesome](https://fontawesome.com/) - Used for all Icons.
+* [Font Awesome](https://fontawesome.com/) - Used for footer Icons.

+* [Google Icons](https://fonts.google.com/icons) - Used for all Icons (bar footer icons).

+* [LottieFiles](https://lottiefiles.com/) - all free animations are sourced from here.

+### Tools

 * [Gitpod](https://www.gitpod.io/docs/) - Used as a development environment.

+* [PIP](https://pip.pypa.io/en/stable/installing/) - Used for tool installions.

+* [Git](https://www.gitpod.io/docs/) - Used to handle version control.

 * [Github](https://github.com/) - Used for repository hosting.

 * [Github Pages](https://pages.github.com/) - Used for site deployment.

+* [Materialize](https://materializecss.com/about.html) - Used to develop the website design system.

+* [Adobe Photoshop](https://www.adobe.com/products/photoshop.html) - Used to resize and edit images.

+* [Favicon.io](https://favicon.io/favicon-converter/) - Used for flavicon creation.

 * [Chrome Dev tools](https://developers.google.com/web/tools/chrome-devtools) - Used for monitoring the responsiveness of the website.

 * [LamdaTest](https://www.lambdatest.com/) - Used for monitoring the responsiveness of the website.

-https://favicon.io/favicon-converter/ used to create flavicon canva icon used
+* [Am I Responsive](http://ami.responsivedesign.is/) - Used to create repsonsive images for different devices.

+### Deployment

+* [Heroku](https://id.heroku.com/login) - The cloud platform used to deploying the website.
 ----------------------------
 ## Testing
-All testing documentation is stored in a separate testing file, which can be accessed [here](https://github).
+All testing documentation is stored in a separate testing file, which can be accessed [here](https://github.com/emmahartedev/The-Book-bar/blob/master/testing.md).

 ----------------------------